-Time Required: Seeing the Las Vegas sign can easily be a quick thirty minute trip, or it can be stretched out into an eight-hour excursion depending on how much time you have and how many hotels you want to see.
+- Time Required: Seeing the Las Vegas sign can easily be a quick 30-minute trip, or it can be stretched out into an eight-hour excursion depending on how much time you have and how many hotels you want to see.

 The Linq’s High Roller

-Time Required: While you can see Fremont Street in an hour, it is definitely a great place to linger.
+- Time Required: While you can see Fremont Street in an hour, it is a great place to linger.
 You can easily spend five or six hours at this Vegas hub.